-Certain acts of misconduct specifically identified within the Revised School Code require disciplinary action.
+Certain acts of misconduct specifically identified within the Michigan Revised School Code require disciplinary action.
 If a student is found to have engaged in one of the following, of these acts, the student must be permanently expelled, but subject to possible later reinstatement:

-- Possessing a dangerous weapon on district property, or in a district vehicle used to transport students (consistent with the requirements of MCL 380.1311(2)-(3)); - Arson in a school building or on school grounds; - Criminal sexual conduct in a school building or on school grounds; - Pleading to, is convicted of, or is adjudicated for criminal sexual conduct against another student enrolled in the same school district; and - For a student enrolled in grade 6 or above, physical assault against a school employee, volunteer or contractor on district property, in a district vehicle or at a district-related activity.
+- 1. Possessing of a dangerous weapon on district property, or in a district vehicle used to transport students; - 2.
+Arson in a school building or on school grounds; - 3.
+Criminal sexual conduct in a school building or on school grounds; - 4.
+For a student enrolled in grade 6 or above, physical assault against a school employee, volunteer or contractor on district property, in a district vehicle or at a district-related activity.

-The Revised School Code also requires that a student in grades 6 or above be suspended or expelled where the student is found to have engaged in any of the following:
+The Michigan Revised School Code also requires that a student in grades 6 or above be suspended or expelled where the student is found to have engaged in any of the following:

-- Verbal assault against a school employee, volunteer or contractor on district property, in a district vehicle or at a district-related activity; - Physical assault against another student at school; or - A bomb threat or other similar threat directed at a school building, other school property, or a school-related event.
+- 5. Verbal assault against a school employee, volunteer or contractor on district property, in a district vehicle or at a district-related activity; - 6.
+Physical assault against another student at school; or - 7.
+A bomb threat or other similar threat directed at a school building, other school property, or a school-related event.